phaidra/aleph-bag-import/README.md

 In DC, each chain will be represented as one <subject> node, with categories separated by semicolon: `Hüningen, Region; Belagerung; Geschichte; Altkarte`

 Sometimes a subfield (eg 'z') can mean different things depending on context (that's why it's twice in the guide).
 One important example:
-* z subfield:
+* z subfield
-** If the category contains a GND identifier (it's saved in '9' subfield) the the subfield 'z' particularizes the 'g' keyword.
+  * If the category contains a GND identifier (it's saved in '9' subfield) the the subfield 'z' particularizes the 'g' keyword.
 Eg. since Hüningen is both a city and a region, 'g' will contain 'Hüningen' and 'z' will contain 'Region' to differentiate it from the city.
-** If the category DOES NOT contain GND identifier, then 'z' is a temporal keyword (eg 'History')
+  * If the category DOES NOT contain GND identifier, then 'z' is a temporal keyword (eg 'History')

 The MAB/Aleph guide to subfields:
 ```